What is Basic Disclosure, And Why is it Important?

 SummaryWhat is a Basic Disclosure

 A Basic Disclosure is a simple criminal record check.
-They are a valuable tool for employers and recruitment agencies because it gives employers (and their customers) confidence in their staff.
+They are a valuable tool for employers and recruitment agencies because they are affordable, available without any role-based restrictions, and give employers (and their customers) confidence in their staff.

 Aaron’s Department